BenHarrison11/logistic_growth/README.md

 ### Results:

-In order to carry out our analyses (on the experiment.csv file), we created a linear approximation for the following logistic equation:
+In order to carry out the analyses (on the experiment.csv file), I created a linear approximation for the following logistic equation:

 N(t) = N0e\^(rt)

-This linear approximation was achieved by performing a log transformation, to get our equation in the form y = c + mx.
+This linear approximation was achieved by performing a log transformation, to get the equation in the form y = c + mx.

 ln(N(t)) = ln(N0e\^(rt))